OHBA-analysis/osl-docs/pages/docs/site_maintainance.md

 2. Run `osl_publish` on your Matlab file
 3. Add and commit the files in the `osl-docs` repository (NOT `osl-core`)

+### Renaming a tutorial

+One thing that `osl_publish` does instead of just `publish` is that automatically adds the requisite YAML header to the resulting HTML file so that it is included when the site is built by Jekyll.
+All of the published tutorials start with something like

+	---
+	layout: matlab_wrapper
+	title: OAT 3 - Sourcespace Analysis
+	resource: true
+	categories: examples
+	---

+The title or category could be manually changed, if designed.
+However, so that the tutorials can be rebuilt when required, is is highly advised to edit the tutorial script and to re-publish it, rather than making manual changes to the pages.

 ### Making a new nav section

 Open `_config.yml`.
 There is a list of categories e.g.